godaddy/kubernetes-client/README.md

 })
 ```

-or from within a Pod:
+or from within a Pod using `getInCluster`:

 ```js
 const Client = require('kubernetes-client').Client